How to Help Someone with an Eating Disorder

 Phase Two: The Extended In-Between

 So this second phase, then, might be thought of as maintaining the relationship, but pushing a little at its boundaries.
 If you’re fairly sure something is wrong, there are a few obvious things you might want to try next: simply carry on finding out more, encourage P to acknowledge she or he has a problem and/or to seek help for it, and/or signal to P that you know (s)he has a problem.
 Broaching the topic at not too infrequent intervals achieves all these things.
 But it’s important not to end up feeling like all you do is pester or fret or criticise; the aim should be more to give P an opportunity to talk openly than to force him or her to.
 Some people would even say you shouldn’t ever ask direct questions about the problem, but simply let P know you’re there if (s)he ever wants to talk.
-How much, how often and how directly, it’s appropriate to start a dialogue in any given situation might have to be worked out by trial and error.
-However awkward or even painful or frightening the error part of the equation can be, it’s no bad thing to be pragmatic about this, and to try to establish what works best, in the sense of bringing about, the greatest proportion of times, the best ratio of good to bad.
+How much, how often, and how directly it’s appropriate to start a dialogue in any given situation might have to be worked out by trial and error.
+However awkward or even painful or frightening the error part of the equation can be, it’s no bad thing to be pragmatic about this, and to try to establish what works best.
+That means: what brings about, the greatest proportion of times, the best ratio of good to bad.
+It doesn't mean: what never risks doing any bad at all?
+There is no such course of action, including and especially inaction.

 Henry came back from a long day of lectures inexplicably, unprecedentedly talkative – unfortunately, I was just finishing cooking when he decided to come and sit in the kitchen with me and describe in great detail every aspect of his course, so I was worrying about my pasta going cold instead of paying attention to the intricacies of programming and notation that he was explaining to me – but we at least made another communal cooking date for Wednesday – he promises to do Chinese (21.10.02).
 I remember standing there by the stove, worrying not just about the heat of the pasta, but about whether he could see what and how much there was of everything, about how to lean at ease and look alert and keep enough of my brain spare to say the right words in his pauses while thinking how to make my escape with no appearance of obsessive secrecy; irritated with him for not noticing my embarrassment, relieved that he hadn’t noticed; irritated with myself for it all.